Sina304/Digital-Analog_Converter/README.md

-For the details of results check the report.pdf
+For the details check the report.pdf